nukeop/nuclear/CONTRIBUTING.md

 ## Contributing Fixes

-If you are interested in writing code to fix issues or add features, please see How to Contribute (work in progress) in the wiki.
+If you are interested in writing code to fix issues or add features, please see How to [Contribute](https://github.com/nukeop/nuclear/wiki/Contributing) in the wiki.

 # Thank You!